 Various permits are required to either work within the County road right of way or have work done by the Highway Department.
 The permits are:

 Any new driveway or extension of and existing driveway requires a driveway permit (PDF).
 However, no driveway permit will be approved for a development till the local municipality approves the development.
 There has also been a change in procedures for first-time installation of driveway pipes.
 A driveway permit is still required, the site will still be checked for sight distance and size of pipe needed.
-However, the County Highway Department will install new driveway pipes or extensions to existing pipes.
-Landowners can install after a permit is issued and with the full understanding of Department regulations.
+The County Highway Department will install new driveway pipes or extensions to existing pipes, However the Landowners may hire a capable contractor to install after a permit is issued and with the full understanding of Department regulations.
 A highway department representative will check the pipe after installation to ensure that it was installed correctly and if not the pipe will have to be rest by the installer.
 All work done at landowner's expense.

 Filling in Ditch